fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 Control points are similar to
 [feature flags](https://en.wikipedia.org/wiki/Feature_toggle).
-They identify the location in the code or data plane (web servers, service meshes, API gateways, etc.) where flow control decisions are applied.
-They are defined by developers using the SDKs or configured when integrating with API Gateways or Service Meshes.
+They identify the location in the code or data plane (web servers, service meshes, API gateways, etc.) where flow control decisions are applied. they're defined by developers using the SDKs or configured when integrating with API Gateways or Service Meshes.